kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 **pipeline_file_url** to 'https://storage.googleapis.com/jingzhangjz-project-pipelines/benchmarks/taxi_updated_pool.yaml'.
 > - **NOTE**: please do not use the value 'https://storage.cloud.google.com/jingzhangjz-project-pipelines/benchmarks/taxi_updated_pool.yaml', although it points to the same file.
-That is because the address starting with 'storage.cloud.google.com' will incure a redirect and doesn't work well with Kubeflow Pipelines.
+That is because the address starting with 'storage.cloud.google.com' will incur a redirect and doesn't work well with Kubeflow Pipelines.
 >
 > **num_runs** specifies how many runs will be created in the benchmark script,